-In my 25 years as an agent and coach, I have never seen inventory this low.
-Many agents who predominantly work with buyers grumble that they have too many buyers and not enough listings to show them.
-Listing agents are not meeting their goals and some are struggling to make ends meet.
+In my 27 years as an agent and coach, I have never seen inventory this low.
+Many agents who work predominantly with buyers grumble that they have too many buyers and not enough listings to show them.
+Listing agents are not meeting their goals, and some are struggling to make ends meet.
 Low inventory is a lose-lose for real estate agents and buyers.

 1. Talk to Top-producing Agents